rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 ## 0. General Remarks

 1. Due date is 2021-03-21.
 1. You do not have to write a formal report but you have to sketch the steps you have taken to do the analyses.
-You have to enable us to redo your work completely again.
-You have to produce a presentation and upload your Python scripts as well as QGIS projects without large datasets to a gitlab repository.
+Your documentation has to enable us to redo your work completely again!
 1. Use your own GitLab repository to document your work.
 THIS IS MANDATORY!
 Use a `REAMDE.md` file (and more .md-files, if needed) to describe your work.
+Upload your Python scripts as well as QGIS projects without large datasets to the repository.
+1. Use Jupyter Notebook markdown cells to describe your Python code.
+1. You have to produce a presentation (Powerpoint or similar) and upload it to your Git repo.
-Python code has to be 1.
-In March you have to give a live presentation in the class so that I can assess better if the work you hand in is your own work.
+1. In the second or third week in March you have to give a live presentation in the class so that I can assess better if you understood what you did. **The date will be announced.**
 1. You can work in groups of 1 - 3 students.
-You can do the group assignments in our Moodle course. described in Jupyter Notebooks.
-Push all relevant files into the repo (README.md, all Python code, QGIS projects, etc.).
+You can do the group assignments in our Moodle course.
-1. Create your own repo on the **University Gitlab server: https://git.hsrw.eu/**. <br>**USE THE FOLLWING REPO NAME:** `GeoData_WS2020_II_Final_<Group ID>`, (e.g. GeoData_WS2020_II_Final_Group_Z)
+1. Create your own repo on the **University Gitlab server: https://git.hsrw.eu/**. <br>**USE THE FOLLWING REPO NAME:** `GeoData_WS2020_II_Final_<Group ID>`, (e.g. GeoData_WS2020_II_Final_Group_Z).
+(We still have a technical problem with the upload size but we will fix it).
 1. I will clone your Gitlab repo at the end of deadline.
-That will be the basis of my assessment.
+That will be the main basis of my assessment.

 ## 1. Correlation of Mean Annual Temperature with Altitude in Bavaria